BKLaughton/OneShots/short_stories/welcome_to_the_resistance.md

 "-fucked, yep.
 We best get going," agreed the human.
 The other fugitives emerged upon the bridge, all speckled green and grinning.
 "G-get going?"
 Glch'xu stammered, "b-but-"

-"You said, bigeyes," chimed in one of the other humans, a female "you're as much a fugitive as we are, now.
+"You said it, bigeyes," chimed in one of the other humans, a female "you're as much a fugitive as we are, now.
 Or soon you will be, I figure we've got a few cycles before there's a bughunt for you.
 So we best get to the core before then.
 Oh, and we're going to make a couple of detours on the way.
 Welcome to the resistance!"

 ===
 [*(Link to original post)*](https://www.reddit.com/r/HFY/comments/370a6b/oc_quarantine/crja0k2?context=3)